nickkriz/ECON498_midterm/README.md

 Basic Usage

 Using this program is easy.
 In order to use you must first be connected to internet so that the program may use the html address to start the request.
+Additionally, you ust be certain that your API is not blocked from the site and can allow for easy access.
+During my work, I was unfortunatly limited to the coingecko.com site and therefore the data from the other website was taken from coinrankings.com.

 To perform the initial steps of this program you must first generate a series of html files from both websites.
 This will be done on two seperate terminals to ensure that both websites are getting webscraped at the same time.